|

 Thyme plants are one of my favorites to grow in the garden.
 The low creeping thyme looks lovely in bloom around a cauliflower bed.

-These aromatic herbs will attract beneficial insects to the garden, including pollinators.
+These aromatic herbs attract beneficial insects, including pollinators, to the garden.
 The scent will also deter pests away from your cauliflower.

 Thyme plants can be grown as a ground cover that will keep weeds down and help keep the cauliflower roots cool to prevent the plants from bolting.